RMITLibrary/easy_cite/markdown/rmitharvard.md

 Paraphrasing is when you are expressing the ideas of the author(s) in your own words.

-> The exhibition catalogue (NGV International 2021) provides an insightful analysis of the influences of the development of Chanel’s style and its ongoing impact on fashion.
+> The exhibition guide (NGV International 2021) provides an insightful analysis of the influences of the development of Chanel’s style and its ongoing impact on fashion.

 #### Reference list entry

-- As details will vary for exhibition catalogues, try to extract as much information as you can about authorship, publication information, etc.
+- As details will vary for exhibition guides, try to extract as much information as you can about authorship, publication information, etc.

 - Italicise the exhibition title.
-After the title, provide the format of the resource in square brackets, e.g. [print exhibition catalogue], [online exhibition catalogue].
+After the title, provide the format of the resource in square brackets, e.g. [print exhibition guide], [online exhibition guide].

 - Add the exhibition dates after the format.
-For example: [print exhibition catalogue], 11 March 2022 - 27 May 2022.
+For example: [print exhibition guide], 11 March 2022 - 27 May 2022.

 - **If physical (print):** after the exhibition dates, add the name of the publisher and place of publication.